cdapio/cdap/docs/developer-guide/source/advanced.rst

 We distinguish three categories of Datasets: *core*, *system*, and *custom* Datasets:

-- The **core** Dataset of the Reactor is a Table.
+- The **core** Dataset of the CDAP is a Table.
 Its implementation may use internal Continuuity classes hidden from developers.

-- A **system** Dataset is bundled with the Reactor and is built around one or more underlying core or system Datasets to implement a specific data pattern.
+- A **system** Dataset is bundled with the CDAP and is built around one or more underlying core or system Datasets to implement a specific data pattern.

 - A **custom** Dataset is implemented by you and can have arbitrary code and methods.